Pylons/pyramid/docs/narr/extending.rst

 the :meth:`pyramid.configuration.Configurator.load_zcml` method).

 Instead, you must always use :term:`ZCML` for the equivalent purposes. :term:`ZCML` declarations that belong to an application can be "overridden" by integrators as necessary, but decorators and imperative code which perform the same tasks cannot.
 Use only :term:`ZCML` to configure your application if you'd like it to be extensible.
+See :ref:`declarative_chapter` for information about using ZCML.

 Fundamental Plugpoints
 ~~~~~~~~~~~~~~~~~~~~~~